top of page

 This wine was to go with two duck courses.
 We had previously been shown two mallards which had been shot locally, cooked and were resting.

 Duck dish one was a cup of wild duck broth with walnut wine.
-The idea being you had a sip of this before taking a bit of the accompanying plate.
+The idea being you had a sip of this before taking a bite of the accompanying dish.
 This was a sourdough crumpet which was stuffed with duck liver parfait and topped with mallard ham.

 This was delicious.
 Duck ham? – wasn’t sure that it would work but it did and particularly well with the crumpet.